-“I used word of mouth through family and friends and even old co-workers who worked as dietitians but had a different specialty, they would refer to me.”
+“I used word of mouth through family and friends.
+Even old co-workers who worked as dietitians, but had a different specialty would refer to me.”

 There are many ways to get your first customer, many of which weren’t included in this post.
 Getting your first paying customer is one of the biggest milestones in the entrepreneurial journey.
 It doesn’t matter how you get yours, as long as you’re able to get past that first obstacle.